stlsmiths/vue-test-concepts/README.md

 ```sh
 vite --environment jsdom
 ```
-Vite includes really noce coverage reporting (using [c8](https://github.com/bcoe/c8)) and it is enabled at runtime as;
+Vite includes really nice coverage reporting (using [c8](https://github.com/bcoe/c8)) and it is enabled at runtime as;
 ```sh
 vite --environment jsdom --coverage
 ```